JuliaLang/Juleps/PathTypes.md

 His key point is that while all path can be represented as strings, they are semantically very different, supporting different operations -- you can't just append a random string to a path, and get back a path.
 See some of the discussion on path operations in [my own blog post, linked earlier](http://white.ucc.asn.au/2016/09/14/an-algebraic-structure-for-path-schema-take2.html).

-Further, to this point, with the highly abstracted defintion of a path, some useful paths don't have nice string representations.
+Further, to this point, with the highly abstracted definition of a path, some useful paths don't have nice string representations.
 Consider that a path contains all the information that is required to open a location.
 For a networked store, this could include an authentication token, in the form of a binary blob.